 Ironically, the UK may not even have the capability of printing its own passport.
 The management of something “so very English”, by foreigners, reminds me of the time when the English national football team wanted to conquer the world.
 Incapable of finding an English manager, they chose a Swede and later, an Italian.
 Both had no influence on the dire way the English played a game that they invented.

 For Jacob Rees-Mogg, “symbolism is important,” and he hopes that the passport will be printed in the UK 1.
-If the passport has to obey EU rules, for its tendering, it probably won’t.
+If the passport has to obey EU rules for its tendering, it probably won’t.
 Not obeying the rules would mean that UK citizens on the continent would not only be deprived of the fast track for getting through customs, but would probably have to walk the whole way to their holiday destination.
 As for symbolism, two can play at that game.
 My burgundy red passport expires in 2023 and I have no intention of renewing it, unless the EU and UK clean up their act and get serious about protecting EU citizens.

 Theresa May, who not so long ago was preaching the benefits of EU membership, is now laying the first stone of Britain’s retreat from the EU.
 It’s a foundation based on pride and prejudice – pride at being English, and prejudice toward the EU.
-An English novel, if ever there were one.
+An English novel, if ever there was one.

 The UK prime minister can try to convince me that leaving the Union is beneficial for the UK, even in the long-term.
 I just don’t believe her.
 She can spread her empty rhetoric until she goes blue in the face.
 At least then, the colour of her face will match the colour of her passport, as she flies off to Switzerland for her holidays, with a blue passport in one hand, a visum in the other, and carrying a load of broken promises in her rucksack.

 - Bad luck Jacob, the passport is made in the EU!